sugarlabs/musicblocks/Docs/guide/README.md

 `7`, `7a`, `7b`, `8`, `12`, and `custom` (your saved modes).
 The
-outer ring shows the modes within the selected category, with names like *major*, *minor*, *Dorian*, etc. Clicking a mode applies it to the wheel instantly and plays the scale so you can hear it before committing.
+outer ring shows the modes within the selected category, with names like *major*, *minor*, *Dorian*, etc. Clicking a mode applies it to the wheel immediately.
+Use the *Play* button to hear the scale.

 To save a custom mode, type a name in the *Name* field, adjust the notes on the wheel, then click *Save*.
 Saving exports two blocks to